opendatahub-io/notebooks/CONTRIBUTING.md

 ### Testing your PR locally

 - Test the changes locally, by manually running the `$make jupyter-${NOTEBOOK_NAME}-ubi8-python-3.8` from the terminal.
 This definitely helps in that initial phase.

+### Linting

+To run linting tests, we use [pre-commit](https://pre-commit.com/).

+We have setup a [pre-commit](https://pre-commit.com) config file in [.pre-commit-config.yaml](.pre-commit-config.yaml).
+To [utilize pre-commit](https://pre-commit.com/#usage), install pre-commit with `pip3 install pre-commit` and then either:

+Run `pre-commit install` after you clone the repo, `pre-commit` will run automatically on git commit.
+   * If any one of the tests fail, add and commit the changes made by pre-commit.
+Once the pre-commit check passes, you can make your PR.
+   * `pre-commit` will from now on run all the checkers/linters/formatters on every commit.
+   * If you later want to commit without running it, just run `git commit` with `-n/--no-verify`. or
+  * If you want to manually run all the checkers/linters/formatters, run `pre-commit run --all-files`.